front-commerce/developers.front-commerce.com/source/docs/bigcommerce/webhooks.md

 > **ProTip:** create a random secret by running `openssl rand -hex 25` in your terminal.

-Thats all, you should now be ready to recieve webhooks on your application using your webhook secret.
+Thats all, you should now be ready to receive webhooks on your application using your webhook secret.

 ## Setting up BigCommerce